VideoProc Converter AI

 • Can't watch GoPro video on TV

-Why GoPro Videos Not Playing on Windows 10/11 PC
+Why You Might Struggle to Play GoPro Videos on PC

 When you can't play GoPro videos smoothly on your computer, the first thing I suggest you to do is to check if you're playing video directly from GoPro camera's SD card.
 If so, copy your videos from SD card to hard drive and try again.
 This is because choppy playback sometimes results from you playing through SD card.
 If GoPro video still doesn't play as it should, below are other possible reasons.